Walking in to the Minneapolis Sculpture Garden

 What happened to the trees?

-The remodel involved more than just replacing some art pieces.
-It also required the need to rebuild some of the below-grade drainage and infrastructure issues.
+The remodel, completed in 2017, involved more than just replacing some art pieces.
+It also required rebuilding some of the below-grade drainage and infrastructure issues.

 This meant that they had to remove a lot of the trees that were adorning the park.
 They were as much a part of the sculpture garden as the artwork was.

-To Minnesota residents, it is heartbreaking to see.
-The Minneapolis Sculpture Garden has planted 360 new trees in its place.
+To Minnesota residents, it was heartbreaking to see.
+The Minneapolis Sculpture Garden planted 360 new trees in their place.

 Other Things to Know